 |C||Speculative||Has filed bankruptcy petition|

-S&P also offers ratings on short-term debt.
-That has a slightly different scale.
-S&P also provides outlook ratings for the next six months to two years.
-Those are positive, negative, stable or developing.
+S&P offers ratings on short-term debt, though on a slightly different scale.
+S&P also provides outlook ratings, which attempt to project how the entity will be faring in six months to two years, compared to how it's doing now.
+Those ratings are positive, negative, stable, or developing.

-In 2011, S&P downgraded U.S. Treasury debt from AAA to AA+.
-S&P was concerned that Congress and President Obama didn't put together a solid enough debt reduction plan.
+As the recession worsened, governments increased spending to stimulate the economy.
+As a result, in 2011, S&P downgraded U.S. Treasury debt from AAA to AA+.
+S&P was concerned that Congress and President Obama hadn't put together a solid enough debt-reduction plan.
 The credit downgrade sent the Dow plummeting in August 2011.

-Many analysts noted the irony.S&P helped cause the recession.
+Many analysts noted the irony in the U.S. downgrade.
+S&P may have helped cause the recession by giving good ratings to mortgage-backed securities that defaulted.
 It then punished the government for the debt created by that same recession.
-The U.S. debt rose 40 percent thanks to recession-generated lower revenue and higher spending.